constellation-app/constellation/CoreErrorReportView/release/modules/ext/docs/CoreErrorReportView/src/au/gov/asd/tac/constellation/views/errorreport/error-report.md

 </tbody>
 </table>

-The error report view shows a log of the runtime errors experience by constellation.
+The error report view shows a log of the runtime errors experienced by Constellation.
 It also allows a user to disable popup notifications of errors at different severity levels.

 Example: